 James Allen (1816-1897)

 James was born at Trent Lock.
-He married in Ann Bradshaw (1820-1895) in 1845.
-By 1851 he’d taken over running the pub at Trent Lock (probably Erewash Navigation (Steamboat)).
-By 1861 he was running the Railway Inn in Cross Street (was the New Inn, originally called the railway?)
-He remained a publican in Cross Street for the next 30 years In 1880 he applied for a full licence for the New Inn, which had been a beer house for 20 years.
+He married Ann Bradshaw (1820-1895) in 1845.
+By 1851 he’d taken over running the Erewash Navigation inn at Trent Lock.
+By 1861 he was running the New Inn in Cross Street, where he stayed for 30 years.
 Their children were:

 William Allen (1849-1916)